OfficeDev/open-xml-docs/docs/how-to-get-the-titles-of-all-the-slides-in-a-presentation.md

 ```

 The second overloaded **GetSlideTitles** method
 is used to get a list of slide titles.
-It takes the <span
-class="keyword">PresentationDocument</span> object passed in, iterates
+It takes the **PresentationDocument** object passed in, iterates
 through its slides, and gets the slide IDs of all the slides in the
 presentation.
 For each slide ID, it gets a slide part to pass to the
 **GetSlideTitle** method.
 It returns to the